EBI-Metagenomics/EMG-docs/docs/analysis.rst

 ------------------
 Taxonomic analysis
 ------------------
-EBI Metagenomics provides taxonomic analysis of sequences predicted to be 16S rRNAs using `Qiime <http://qiime.org/>`_ and the `GreenGenes <http://greengenes.secondgenome.com/>`_ database for annotation.
+The analysis pipeline underwent a more substantial update in August 2017 to version 4.0, with the entire taxonomic profiling section replaced.
+The `rRNASelector <http://europepmc.org/abstract/MED/21887657>`_ based component, which was previously used to identify 16S rRNA genes, was replaced with `Infernal <http://europepmc.org/abstract/MED/24008419>`_ (running in hmm-only mode) using a library of ribosomal RNA hidden Markov models from `Rfam <http://europepmc.org/articles/PMC4383904>`_.
+This allows accurate identification of both large and small subunit (LSU and SSU) ribosomal ribonucleic acid genes, including the eukaryotic 18S rRNA gene.
+The QIIME taxonomic classification component was replaced with MAPseq version 1.2 (http://meringlab.org/software/mapseq/), which offers fast and accurate classification of reads, and provides corresponding confidence scores for assignment at each taxonomic level.
+The Greengenes reference database was replaced with SILVA SSU / LSU version 128 [23193283], which includes eukaryotic as well as prokaryotic sequences, thus enabling eukaryotic taxonomic classification.
+In order to make it compatible with MAPseq, the SILVA database was remapped to a flat, 8-level taxonomy, using in house scripts.
+The resulting classification system was compared to QIIME/Greengenes and benchmarked using both mock community and real world datasets to confirm accuracy of results.

 The presence of 16S rRNA sequences in reads are predicted using `HMMER <http://www.hmmer.org>`_ and prokaryotic rRNA models from `rRNASelector <https://www.ncbi.nlm.nih.gov/pubmed/21887657>`_ in forward and reverse orientation.
 The predicted 16S rRNA sequences are extracted from the reads and annotated using the Qiime `closed-reference protocol <http://qiime.org/tutorials/otu_picking.html>`_ for version 2 and higher of the pipeline.
 The taxonomic lineages are provided in at the kingdom, phylum, class, order, family, genus and species taxonomic levels (labelled k, p, c, o, f, g and s, respectively).
 Predicted 16S rRNA sequences that were not annotated by Qiime are grouped at the ‘Root’ level.

 ---------------------
 Other non-coding RNAs
 ---------------------
-For the identification of tRNAs within metagenomics datasets we are using `HMMER <http://www.hmmer.org>`_ and `Rfam <http://rfam.xfam.org/>`_ tRNA models.
+For the identification of tRNAs within metagenomics datasets we are using `HMMER <http://www.hmmer.org>`_ and `Rfam <http://europepmc.org/articles/PMC4383904>`_ tRNA models.

 -------------------
 Functional analysis